-"For passengers travelling across borders on transport providers, as well as the opportunity to is a more important consideration than speed our buses, the WiFi ensures a fast, reliable and for WiFiontheMove.
-That said, the 4G Teltonika uninterrupted connection, making their journey router delivers download speeds of 30+Mbps and more enjoyable and productive.
-Whether it's working remotely, streaming content, or staying On a busy 60-seater coach, peak passenger in touch with loved ones, the service delivers top usage is well over 50% so there has to be a notch performance," notes Managing Director of UBZ Southern Africa, Cassytha Lawrence.
+"For passengers travelling across borders on our buses, the WiFi ensures a fast, reliable and uninterrupted connection, making their journey more enjoyable and productive.
+Whether it's working remotely, streaming content, or staying in touch with loved ones, the service delivers top notch performance," notes Managing Director of UBZ Southern Africa, Cassytha Lawrence.
 "The WiFi allows us to track our buses in real time, helping us monitor routes, manage schedules, and ensure a smooth, efficient service.
-This technology also streamlines the checkout process WiFiontheMove on both sides of the border on this minimum data rate.
-In quieter months, or for at our depots, improving both efficiency and offering introduces a robust framework and advanced automation capabilities to accelerate the planning, design, deployment and global service providers.
+This technology also streamlines the checkout process at our depots, improving both efficiency and customer experience."

-"Providing coach operators with a cloudmanaged WiFi solution that integrates industry leading hardware, software, and mobile data connectivity has set a new standard for long-haul passenger road connectivity," said Justin Farnell.
-CEO of WiFiontheMove.
-"WiFi is no longer seen as an optional extra by coach operators, but their network assets in real time. and to automate key aspects of the planning and design process; driving faster deployment times managing large-scale fibre projects.
+"Providing coach operators with a cloudmanaged WiFi solution that integrates industry leading hardware, software, and mobile data connectivity has set a new standard for long-haul passenger road connectivity," said Justin Farnell, CEO of WiFiontheMove.
+"WiFi is no longer seen as an optional extra by coach operators, but rather as a core component of their passenger service offering."